illiliti/eiwd/src/iwd.network.rst

        iwd.config.
 This setting should not be used with [Settings].AlwaysRandomizeAddress, if both are set AddressOverride will be used.
+   * - TransitionDisable
+     - Values: true, **false**

+       If enabled, the use of TKIP pairwise cipher and connections without Management Frame Protection are disallowed.
+This will make certain legacy access points unavailable for use.
+Additional security hardening can also be applied via the [Settings].DisabledTransitionModes setting.

+       Properly configured Access Points will typically update this setting appropriately via Transition Disable indications.
+User customization of this value is thus typically not required.
+   * - DisabledTransitionModes
+     - Comma-separated list of disabled transition modes:

+       * personal
+       * enterprise
+       * open

+       If 'personal' mode is disabled, then legacy WPA2-Personal access points are no longer available to be connected to or roamed to.
+Only access points utilizing WPA3-Personal will be considered.

+       If 'enterprise' mode is disabled, then legacy WPA2-Enterprise access points are no longer available to be connected to or roamed to.

+       If 'open' mode is disabled, then non-OWE enabled access points will not be connected to.

+       Properly configured Access Points will typically update this setting appropriately via Transition Disable indications.
+User customization of this value is thus typically not required.

 Network Authentication Settings
 -------------------------------